We have an answer to your questions.

 You may not transfer to another building mid-lease.
 You must either fulfill your lease term or pay the lease break fee as stated in your current lease.
 If your lease is ending, you may apply for another apartment at that time.

 You may be able to transfer to another apartment in your current building with your Portfolio Manager’s approval.
 It depends on several factors that the manager will take into consideration.
-If you are approved to transfer, you may be subject to a $500 transfer fee.
+If you are approved to transfer we would need 14 days written notice and 1 month’s rent for a lease break fee.

 Yes, please contact your Portfolio Manager so they can create an addendum to your lease.